-10 CONTENT MARKETING TIPS FOR PARENTS
+10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

 INTRODUCTION

-Content marketing is defined as: ‘a type of marketing that involves the creation and sharing of online material (such as videos, blogs, and social media posts) that does not explicitly promote a brand but is intended to stimulate interest in its products or services’ (Oxford Languages https://languages.oup.com).
+Content marketing is defined as "a type of marketing that involves the creation and sharing of online material (such as videos, blogs, and social media posts) that does not explicitly promote a brand but is intended to stimulate interest in its products or services."
+(Oxford Languages https://languages.oup.com)

-However, it can feel extremely overwhelming.
+However, it can also feel extremely overwhelming.

+What should I make content about?
 Should I blog?
 Make videos?
 Podcasts?
-Should I be on Twitter?
+Should I be on Threads?
 YouTube?
 TikTok?
 Instagram?
 Facebook?
 My own website?
 Repeat thought process until the kids are hungry and you still haven’t started dinner.

 Which brings me to my next point.
-How on Earth do you navigate this if you’re a parent, or are otherwise hampered by professional or caring or disability-related restrictions in your life?
+How on earth do you navigate this if you’re a parent, or are otherwise hampered by professional or caring or disability-related restrictions in your life?

-For the purposes of this post, I'm assuming you wish to create content to build relationships with your target audience and others in your field, and to raise awareness of yourself and your brand, rather than purely for ‘sales’.
+For the purposes of this post, I'm assuming you wish to create content to build relationships with your target audience and others in your field, and to raise awareness of yourself and your brand – rather than purely for ‘sales’.

 TIP 1: HOW MUCH TIME DO YOU ACTUALLY HAVE?